ekjphd/Critical-Making-Schedule-2025/exercises/two_comic.md

 - ![Alice in Dataland](../img/comic.jpg)

-I used this approach for the cheesy, cartoony illustrations for a full section of that *Kairos* article, [viewable here](https://kairos.technorhetoric.net/20.1/inventio/salter/five/index.html).
+Dr. Salter used this approach for the cheesy, cartoony illustrations for a full section of that *Kairos* article, [viewable here](https://kairos.technorhetoric.net/20.1/inventio/salter/five/index.html).

 - ![Excerpt](../img/dataland.jpg)